'Ekla cholo re', says Mamata on CAA, NRC; leaves opposition a

 The development comes a couple of days before Prime Minister Narendra Modi's scheduled two-day visit to the city to attend several government programmes.
 The chief minister who is an invitee to Modi's programmes organised by Kolkata Port Trust is yet to decide whether or not to attend them, party sources said.

-Banerjee said since the West Bengal Assembly had adopted a resolution against a pan-India NRC in September last year, which denounced according Indian citizenship to minorities from Bangladesh, Pakistan and Afghanistan on the basis of religion, there was no need for a fresh resolution.
+Banerjee said since the West Bengal Assembly had adopted a resolution against a pan-India NRC in September last year, which also denounced according Indian citizenship to people on the basis of religion, there was no need for a fresh resolution.
 As opposition MLAs insisted on a fresh resolution, the tempestuous leader launched into a harangue, defending her stance and declaring that she will not attend the meeting called by Gandhi.

 "You people follow one policy in West Bengal and a totally contradictory policy in Delhi.
 I do not want to be on the same page with you.
 If needed, I will fight alone," she said, as she mounted an onslaught on the Congress and Left members.
 "I was the first to launch an movement against CAA NRC," she said.
 "What the Left and the Congress are doing in the name of the CAA-NRC is not a movement but vandalism."
 West Bengal was rocked by incidents of violence and arson during the strike called by trade unions linked to the Left and the Congress on Wednesday.